dpdaemon:

 make

-sudo cp DPCore.bin /usr/local/lib
+sudo cp build/pccore.bin /usr/local/lib

-# start dpdaemon and test Baseboard LEDs
+# start pcdaemon and test Baseboard buttons

 git clone https://github.com/DemandPeripherals/DaughterCards.git